Local government and NHS auditors

 The Commission currently appoints auditors to audit the accounts of:

 - 353 local authorities;

-- 76 police bodies (police and crime commissioners, including the Mayor’s Office for Policing and Crime, and chief constables); and
+- 76 police bodies (police and crime commissioners, including the Mayor’s Office for Policing and Crime, and chief constables, including the Commissioner of Police of the Metropolis); and

 The Commission also appoints auditors to nearly 10,000 ‘small’ bodies (such as parish and town councils, parish meetings and internal drainage boards).

 To find the name of the appointed auditor for a small body please see our Directory of auditors for small bodies